My EDCI 336 growth journey!

 For next week I plan on focusing on spinal flexibility and back stretches.
 By doing these stretches I hope to see how it affects my overall flexibility as a lot of stretches require bending and straight back etc and those things I do not have.
 My goal for next week will to do a short routine of beginner back stretches everyday and record how my back feels at the beginning of the week compared to the end.

-Week 1 – Learning to Stretch: Establishing My Baseline
+Week 1 – Learning to Stretch: Hamstrings

 What I did